 It is different for everyone depending on where you are at in your recovery journey when you start.
 Most people are working with our team regularly for one year.

 How do I know if I have an eating disorder?

 If your relationship with food or your body feels intrusive or like it’s taking up a lot of your time, it indicates disordered eating patterns.
 Ideally, food and your body shouldn’t be impacting your job, relationships, social life, hobbies, happiness, etc. When you have an eating disorder, they do.

 What treatment programs does EatWell offer?

 Eating Disorders require an interdisciplinary team to support clients on their road to recovery.
-The treatment programs at EatWell are MD monitored, outpatient programs.
-We specialize in the assessment and treatment of eating disorders through medical monitoring, holistic healing, psychological assessments, and more.
-Our interdisciplinary treatment team consists of psychiatrists, physicians, naturopathic doctors, social workers and psychotherapists.
+The treatment programs at EatWell are outpatient programs.
+We specialize in the assessment and treatment of eating disorders through holistic healing, psychological assessments, and more.
+Our interdisciplinary treatment team consists of naturopathic doctors, social workers, psychotherapists and psychiatrists.
 We work with you to help you recover from eating disorders such as anorexia, binge eating, bulimia, orthorexia and OSFED.